ahmeddwafik22/Game-Recommendation-System/README.md

 # Game-Recommendation-System
 Developed a recommendation system that return the top 5 closest games based on the selected game.
+Scrapped Nintendo Switch gamed data from the web from Wikipedia including the title, genre and the text that has all information about the game.
+Cleaned the data.
+Preprocessed the data using tokenization, stemming and vectorized the texts by computing the TF-IDF matrix of the text .
+Applied K-means clustering model of TF-IDF.
+Applied elbow method to determine the  optimal number of clusters.
+Calculated the similarity distances between texts.